halide/Halide/README.md

 #### If all else fails...

-Do what the build-bots do: https://buildbot.halide-lang.org/master/#/builders
+Do what the buildbots do: https://buildbot.halide-lang.org/master/#/builders

-If the column that best matches your system is red, then maybe things aren't just broken for you.
-If it's green, then you can click the "stdio" links in the latest build to see what commands the build bots run, and what the output was.
+If the row that best matches your system is red, then maybe things aren't just broken for you.
+If it's green, then you can click through to the latest build and see the commands that the build bots run.
+Open a step ("Configure Halide" is useful) and look at the "stdio" logs in the viewer.
+These logs contain the full commands that were run, as well as the environment variables they were run with.

 ## Building Halide with make